immuno-informatics/carmen-analysis/README.md

 ## Setup

+**ADD INFO ABOUT CLONING ETC.**

 Some of the pipeline files and file processing descriptions included assume work in a Linux environment.

 ### Python Environment

 We suggest to install [Conda](https://docs.anaconda.com/miniconda) to handle Python operations.

 The described pipeline used multiple Python environments to handle different parts of the analysis while preparing the results.
-Details of those environments have been saved as [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) environment specifications to the *environment-\*.yml* files.
+Details of those environments have been saved as [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) environment specifications to `environment-\*.yml` files.
 Please follow in detail the instructions included in the [How to Run the Analysis](#how-to-run-the-analysis) section to achieve reproducibility.

 ### Required Databases